The International Trade Blog Export Compliance

 Different departments and agencies define export records differently.

-The Export Administration Regulations (EAR), which covers most exports that don't fall under the jurisdiction of the U.S. State Department, defines the types of records that must be retained.
+The Export Administration Regulations (EAR), which cover most exports that don't fall under the jurisdiction of the U.S. State Department, define the types of records that must be retained.
 Those include:

 The EAR also identifies the dozens of types of records that are exempt from record-keeping requirements.
 You can see the list here.